Takochang92/Prompt-Engineer-Sprint-8-Week-Self-Practice/README.md

 ## What I Learned

 ### Week 1 — Day 1

 - Set up Python virtual environment (venv) from scratch
 - Made first API call using `requests` library
 - Read and understood error tracebacks independently
 - Switched to a working API when the original one was down
 - Saved structured data to CSV
 - Set up Git and pushed to GitHub with a clean folder structure

+### Week 1 — Day 2

+- Added try/except error handling for network and HTTP errors
+- Replaced all print() with logging module
+- Log outputs to both terminal and fetch.log simultaneously
+- Learned that basicConfig must be set before any logging calls